 How Micro-Level (i.e. Local) Markets Affect Cap Rate

 Some micro-level locations within the same market are better than others.
 To reflect this, commercial real estate buildings are organized into four classes (A, B, C, and D) based on their location and building condition.
-The article 4 Multifamily Asset Classes Defined (12 Images) by investor Joe Fairless explains the differences well.
+My article, Where to Buy an Investment Property – the A-B-C-D Rating System, explains how this informal rating system works.

 For now, just keep in mind that Class A means the newest, best located, and more in-demand buildings.
 And B, C, D get progressively older and less desirable.
 And investors in each class of property demand different cap rates.